Youth care at the GP practice

 The research study

-Rising youth care costs, complex case histories, excessive bureaucracy involved in organising appropriate care...
+Rising youth care costs, complex cases, excessive bureaucracy involved in organising appropriate care...
 These themes have been comprehensively reviewed in the past year.
-One of the key ways we think we can tackle such issues is by making specialist knowledge available within care trajectories in an accessible and timely manner.
-Thus enabling problems to be signalled sooner than is often the case now and the right help to be made available as quickly as possible.
+One of the key ways we think we can tackle such issues is by making specialist knowledge more easily accessible (earlier and with a lower threshold).
+Thus enabling problems to be identified earlier than is often the case now and the right help to be made available as quickly as possible.

-Offering specialist youth care in GP practices is a good example of this.
-This is done by the so-called Youth Practice Assistants.
-They have specialist knowledge of predominantly mental health issues in children and young people.
+Providing care for youth mental health problems in general practice by primary mental health workers (PMHWs) is a good example of this.
+They should have specialized knowledge of mental health issues in children and young people.
 Knowledge that a GP could not offer to the same degree.

 In the past two years, Accare, Molendrift, Karakter and the Child and Adolescent Psychiatry Knowledge Centre have collected large-scale data on the deployment of this form of youth care in GP practices.
 How does this type of care work in practice?
 What results are achieved and what are the experiences of the professionals and clients involved?
 Over 250 GP practices and around 2,500 clients were involved in the research study.